 - Support integration of disabled athletes with local triathlon clubs

-- Make handcycle available for adult athletes to borrow for training prior to purchasing their own
+- Make handcycle and racing wheelchair available for adult athletes to borrow for training prior to purchasing their own

 - Provide mini grant funding to support participation in races, clinics and triathlon clubs